A Surprise Hanging on the Door Knob

 Your comments are welcome - Please share your "jingled" stories

-Susan Hazelton from Sunny Florida on September 09, 2019:
+Susan Hazelton from Northern New York on September 09, 2019:

 What wonderful ideas.
 We did this the last year I was teaching and everyone had a terrific time.
 I highly recommend any group to set it up and have some fun.